Almond Butter Cookies

 • Preheat the oven to 180C/350F.
 Line a large baking tray with parchment paper.

-• In a large mixing bowl, combine all your ingredients until completely mixed.
+• In a large mixing bowl, combine the almond butter, brown sugar, and egg until completely mixed.
 If using chocolate chips, fold through at the end.

-• Form 12 balls of cookie dough and place on the lined tray/cookie sheet.
+• Form 12 balls of cookie dough and place them on the lined tray/cookie sheet.
 Place balls of dough 2 inches apart.
 Press down on each ball into a cookie shape.
-Bake for 10-12 minutes, or until just golden on the edges.
+Bake for 10-12 minutes or until just golden on the edges.

 • Remove from the oven and let cool completely on the cookie sheet.